La5te2/ChessAI/Graphics.md

 # Gadidae Graphics

 Gadidae provides a native graphical client for engines that implement the Universal Chess Interface (UCI).
-The client uses GLFW, OpenGL 3.3, GLAD, Dear ImGui and FreeType, while the UCI boundary keeps its interface independent of any particular engine architecture.
+The client uses GLFW, OpenGL 3.3, GLAD, Dear ImGui and FreeType for its graphical interface.
+The UCI boundary allows the client to work with engines independently of their internal architecture.

 ## 1. Installation and Build